Subcategory (RNA class) for MIR4761 Gene

 GeneCards Summary for MIR4761 Gene

 MIR4761 (MicroRNA 4761) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism.
 An important paralog of this gene is LRTOMT.

 UniProtKB/Swiss-Prot for MIR4761 Gene